 Ground Floor: Hall, open plan kitchen/living/dining room, double room, twin room, bathroom/shower cubicle/whb/wc, utility room.

-Facilities: Electric oven and ceramic hob, microwave, fridge/freezer, washing machine, tumble drier, dishwasher, TV/DVD player, CD/radio/cassette player, towels for hire @ £3.50 per person per week, patio furniture, payphone, barbecue, picnic table.
+Facilities: Electric oven and ceramic hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV/DVD player, WiFi, CD/radio/cassette player, towels for hire @ £3.50 per person per week, patio furniture, payphone, barbecue, picnic table.

 Heating: Gas central heating, electric ''coal effect'' stove.

 Fuel Charges: Electricity & Gas: £15 per week Oct - April, free May - Sept.